Major Psychological Theories: A Comprehensive Overview for Mental Health Professionals

 • Solve problems and make decisions

-Key concepts of the information processing theory include:
+Key concepts within information processing theory include:

 • Short-term memory: Limited capacity for active information